 Gelding your horse will have a chance to increase:

 Gelding your horse will always increase:

 Geldings are also easier to train overall, maxing out their base stats, Courage, and Consistency more quickly.
 If a gelding is not yet saddle trained, they'll learn basic riding skills faster as well.

-Appendix geldings are exempt from normal Appendix restrictions, meaning they may enter series races without meeting normal requirements.
+Stock geldings are exempt from series restrictions, meaning Appendix geldings and solid paint geldings may enter series races.

 You will also receive a monetary compensation any time you geld a horse, provided he is not Horse Trader bred, not pensioned, and, if retired, has at least 5 foal slots remaining, although their bonus will be reduced if they have less than 10 slots remaining.
 Gelding also rewards an additional $2,000,000 bonus to the base compensation for each Select Sale parent.